 - Make a subset of students (a student_set table)

 - (optional) Import/explore a more realistic example data table for a use-case that interests you

 Estimated time and cost to completeYou should be able to complete the Quickstart tutorial in half an hour.
 Running the tutorial will cost less than $0.25 (Google Cloud data storage and VM costs).

 You will need to have a Terra Billing project and your own copy of the Quickstart workspace to complete the tutorial.

 About the mock study in the T101 quickstarts

 This is the first in a series of three Quickstarts that walk through a completely fake study of the correlation between height and grades for a cohort of 7th, 8th, and 9th graders.

-- Data tables quickstart: Explore survey data from 86 students in the study
+- Explore data - in this case, survey data from 86 students in the study (Data tables quickstart)

-- Workflows quickstart: Run a workflow to calculate the cumulative GPA of students in the study
+- Run a workflow - you'll calculate the average GPA of each student in the study (Workflows quickstart)

 First: Make your own copy of the Data Quickstart workspace